lucydog177/FroniusData/README.md

 # FroniusData
 ## Backup the historical data stored inside Fronius inverters using Microsoft Excel

 My free year of Fronius SolarWeb has expired.
-I created this tool to backup and view the energy data from my 6 kW solar tracker.
+I created this tool to access the energy data from my 6 kW solar tracker.

+## Features

+- View realtime inverter data
+- Backup all archived data stored inside the inverter, to your local computer
+- Charts: Power generation for the day, energy production for the month and year
+- Offline mode gives you access to your data when the inverter turns off at night
+- Align charts to the billing cycling day and time of your electric bill
+- Detects all Fronius inverters on your local network automatically

 ## Setup